Synerty/peek-mobile-theme/docs/details_section/details_section.rst

                 }
                 .editable {
                 /*
-                    Contains the editable attributes unique to the .details-section-value class */
+                    Contains the editable attributes of one line of text unique to the .details-section-value class */
                     ...

-                    .editable-md {
-                      /*
-                          Contains the height property for the .editable class */
-                        ...

-                    }

-                    .editable-lg {
-                      /*
-                          Contains the height property for the .editable class */
-                        ...

-                    }
                 }

                 //Select lists